SkyllarH/SkyllarH/README.md

-- 👋 Hi, I’m @SkyllarH
+- @SkyllarH
-- 👀 I’m interested in Apple Homekit
+- Using Apple Homekit
-- 🌱 I’m currently learning Python/C/C++/Java/MySql
+- Learning Python/C/C++/Java/MySql
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- Just entering 3D Printing with Voron 2.4

 <!---
 SkyllarH/SkyllarH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.